eckelon/falco-prometheus-talk/README.md

 ![screenshot taken from the youtube video](.screenshot/Falco+Prometheus-Talk.png)

-This is the configurations used in [this Cloud Native Live talk](https://www.youtube.com/live/AeeXSm0Zzfk?feature=share)
+These are the configurations used in [this Cloud Native Live talk](https://www.youtube.com/live/AeeXSm0Zzfk?feature=share)

 ## Runbook